psc0628/NeRF-PRV/PRV_simulation/README.md

 2. Run with mode = 4 (InstantNGP).
 3. Input names in B.2 generated clean_names.txt and -1.
 4. Run "python train_server.py" at the same time.

+#### B.5 Curve Fitting for Each Object

+Follow [origin_scripts](https://github.com/psc0628/NeRF-PRV/tree/main/Origin_scripts) folder to use Origin to label objects.

+Since Origin cannot process too much data, we split all objects into some batchs (3000 for each), e.g., named ShapeNet_0.

+#### B.6 Label Each Object

+1. Run with mode = 5 (ReadLabel).
+2. Input names in B.2 generated clean_names.txt and -1.
+3. Run with mode = 6 (GetDataset).
+4. Input names in B.2 generated clean_names.txt and -1.

+## PRVNet

+Follow [PRVnet](https://github.com/psc0628/NeRF-PRV/tree/main/PRVnet) folder to setup ConvNeXt-V2 environment and to use our PRVNet.

+## Statistics Comparsion

+1. Run with mode = 7 (TestObjects) with -1.
+2. Run "python train_server.py" in [instantngp_scripts](https://github.com/psc0628/NeRF-PRV/tree/main/instantngp_scripts).

+## View Planning Comparsion

+1. Change pvb_path and instant_ngp_path in DefaultConfiguration.yaml.
+2. Run with mode = 21 (ViewPlanning).
+3. Input names that you want to test and -1.
+4. For ensemble-based methods, Run "python train_server.py" in [instantngp_scripts](https://github.com/psc0628/NeRF-PRV/tree/main/instantngp_scripts).
+5. For our PRV-based mothod, Run "python infer_server.py" in [PRVnet](https://github.com/psc0628/NeRF-PRV/tree/main/PRVnet).

+Change evaluate to 1 in DefaultConfiguration.yaml to enable final evaluating with instantngp.